 PHIESTINA is an elegant bathroom faucet with excellent build quality.
 This beautiful bathroom faucet combines a modern look with a bit more traditional style.
 It does not only look good and feel premium, but it also meets safety requirements and standards.
 With its brass material and brushed nickel finish, this faucet makes your bathroom look even better and gives off an almost warm glow.

-This brass faucet has a brushed nickel surface that adds to its lustre.
+This brass faucet has a brushed nickel surface that adds to its luster.
 It is a deck mounted faucet with a 3-hole installation requirement.

 This faucet weighs 4.25 pounds and has dimensions of 11.1” x 10.3” x 3.1”.